wandahangFY/YOLOv11-RGBT/README.md

 - 2025-06-18 Added the access link for the paper [YOLOv11-RGBT https://arxiv.org/abs/2506.14696](https://arxiv.org/abs/2506.14696)
 - 2025-05-31 New multi-spectral object detection dataset with arbitrary number of channels
 - 2025-04-18 Add CTF [CTF](https://github.com/DocF/multispectral-object-detection)
+- 2025-02-14 The first submission of fully trainable and analyzable code was made.

 ## Supported image formats（use_simotm）: